Mahmoud-Elbattah/guardrails-autism-scenarios/README.md

 This repository contains code and scenario templates for exploring the use of explicit guardrails to constrain LLM-generated social interaction scenarios designed for autistic learners.
 The focus is on low-stakes educational contexts and exploratory practice, not on clinical assessment or personalised intervention.

-The repository accompanies a paper submitted to HealthINF 2026 and supports transparency and reproducibility.
+The repository accompanies a paper published in HealthINF 2026 and supports transparency and reproducibility.

 **Contents**